Augmented Humanity, Inc A Psychological Techno-Thriller Book Series

-The book opens with AI Expert Emma Nash listening to an advertisement:
+The novel opens with AI Expert Emma Nash listening to an advertisement:

 He remembers everything.
 He never forgets a sight, a conversation, a person.